-From February 3 through April 7, guests will let the good times roll as they experience an authentic, family-friendly version of the Mardi Gras bash at Universal Studios Florida.
-The event will be held for 64 nights – making it the longest celebration Universal has held – with the food courtyard open and the parade taking place every night.
+From February 9 through April 4, guests will let the good times roll as they experience an authentic, family-friendly version of the Mardi Gras bash at Universal Studios Florida.
+The event will be held for 55 nights – with the food courtyard open and the parade taking place every night.

 Mardi Gras couples unparalleled theme park entertainment with a dazzling parade, authentic New Orleans musicians, mouth-watering Cajun cuisine, tons of glittering Mardi Gras beads and live concerts by high-profile artists.